Skip to main content

 Birds

 Most birds in New England that are pests of vegetables are species with either partial or complete legal protection.
 State, federal and international laws/treaties are involved in their protection.
 This limits some of our management options.
 Crows and ravens often pull out seedling corn plants, to reach and consume the seed.
 They, along with blackbirds and starlings, frequently attack milk stage corn, especially in varieties where the ears are not well covered by the husks.
 Turkeys feed on kale, collards, lettuce, and mesclun mix.
 They also peck both green and ripe tomato fruit.
 Canada geese like to eat grasses and winter rye, sometimes corn.
 Occasionally birds cause losses by defecating on the crops.
 This is most common when open containers of product are placed in an open shed or barn, where English sparrows can perch in the rafters above.
-In that situation, growers can install netting to exclude birds from the rafter area.
+In that situation, growers can install netting to exclude birds from the rafter area or repellant spikes to discourage perching.
 Canada geese defecating while grazing on grassy weeds can be an issue on low crops that are eaten fresh, like lettuce and spinach.

 There are a variety of devices designed to manage bird problems.
 Netting is one possibility but is most appropriate for high-value perennial crops, not most vegetables.
 Some of the insect and hail netting designed to protect mesclun mix and other low crops can be supported by wire hoops and stops turkey feeding.